Summer is coming.

 Favorite Coffeeshop (DC): Compass Coffee

 Compass Coffee was the first coffee shop I visited when I moved to DC.
 When they actually asked me if I had an “h” at the end of my name, I could tell it was going to be a winner!
-They have three locations and they all have Wifi.
+They have five locations and they all have wifi.
 My favorite shop of theirs is the Chinatown location, mostly because there is always space to get work done.
 I adore their cappuccinos and their chai lattes.
 If you’re going to get something at this coffee shop, I highly recommend trying their Nitro cold brew.
 I swear it is unlike anything you have had before.
 The top actually foams (much like a beer would) and it is creamy without any sort of milk, dairy or non-dairy.

 Compass Coffee (Chinatown), 650 F St NW, Washington, DC